Suffering from a lower-than-average win rate? Here are 10 things that might be having a (negative) impact on your win rate:

-1. You’re proposals are full of errors.
-If your proposals are full of errors, prospect can’t help but ask, will your work be too?
+Your proposals are full of errors.
+If your proposals are full of errors, prospects can’t help but ask, will your work be too?

-6. You’re not responsive to their requests.
+You’re not responsive to their requests.
 They email you a question.
 You don’t get back for a couple of days.
-And, they’re left wondering – is this how it’s going to be when they win the business?
+And, they’re left wondering – is this how it’s going to be when you win the business?

 Take a look at how you run your new business development processes and teams and see if any of these apply.
 If they do, take some time to make some changes and you’ll likely see an immediate increase in your win rate.
 Good luck!